jorgeadev/whatsapp/README.md

-# whatsapp
+# Auto Message WhatsApp and Telegram

-Description for WatsApp Reository
+Description for WatsApp Repository